homicide-crime-scene-tape-990x358

 George Mason University

-George Mason University’s College of Humanities and Social Sciences offers an on-campus master of science program in criminal justice preparing students to be change agents and leaders in this criminal justice field.
+George Mason University’s College of Humanities and Social Sciences offers an on-campus master of science program in criminal justice, preparing students to be change agents and leaders in this field.
 Students in this program receive real-world insights and scientific knowledge necessary for evaluating, selecting, and implementing efficient, fair, and effective criminal justice practices and policies.

-A unique feature of this program is the resume-building research practicum project, where students will partner with a justice agency to translate research into practice and present their work before a panel of criminal justice experts.
+A unique feature of this program is the resume-building research practicum project, in which students partner with a justice agency to translate research into practice and present their work before a panel of criminal justice experts.

-The program consists of 30 credits including courses such as evidence-based crime and justice policy; implementing crime and justice policy; leadership in justice organizations; legal and ethical issues in criminal justice; criminal justice research methods and data analysis; and evaluation of crime and justice policies and practices.
+The program consists of 30 credits, including courses on evidence-based crime and justice policy, implementing crime and justice policy, leadership in justice organizations, legal and ethical issues in criminal justice, criminal justice research methods and data analysis, and evaluation of crime and justice policies and practices.

 George Mason University also offers an MS in digital forensics (30 credits), a BS in forensic science (120 credits), an MS in forensic science (36 credits), and a forensics graduate certificate (18 credits).